Are you someone with experience in behavioral health with diverse racial/ethnic communities? Consider joining the NNED Speakers Bureau!

 When behavioral health organizations create environments that are diverse, inclusive, and equitable, staff are more likely to feel valued, experience a sense of belonging, and want to stay.
 Creating this kind of work environment often involves examining and breaking down structures, policies, and practices to address barriers and challenges that individuals experience.
 How can organizations welcome these changes and work through them?

-Join this NNED virtual roundtable to learn about the innovative strategies that community-based organizations are implementing to create inclusive and equitable workplace environments.
-Panelists will highlight the relationship between workplace environments and workforce staff retention.
-The discussion will include strategies for increasing workforce diversity through pipeline opportunities and by supporting the growth and engagement of peer specialists.
+This NNED virtual roundtable was convened on April 24 to learn about the innovative strategies that community-based organizations are implementing to create inclusive and equitable workplace environments.
+Panelists highlighted the relationship between workplace environments and workforce staff retention.
+The discussion also included strategies for increasing workforce diversity through pipeline opportunities and by supporting the growth and engagement of peer specialists.

 Wednesday, March 6, 2019 | 2:00 pm – 3:30 pm EST